gdt050579/AppCUI-rs/docs/chapter-2/terminals/windows_console.md

 * GetClipboardData
 * IsClipboardFormatAvailable

-**Remarks**: For this type of terminal to work, there is no need for a 3rd party crate (everything is done via FFI and direct API calls).
+**Remarks**: For this type of backend to work, there is no need for a 3rd party crate (everything is done via FFI and direct API calls).

 ## Limitations